BUENOS AIRES: ASA – Universidad Belgrano

 - Online OISP application

-- Online ASA Application
+- Online ASA application

 - Photocopy of Passport ID Page

-- Release & Credits Form
+- Release and Credits Form

-- Northeastern University students should not pay the $150 program deposit at time of application.
+Northeastern University students should not pay the $150 program deposit at time of application.
 They should apply online without making a payment and then call ASA to pay the $50 application fee.
 The $100 program deposit will be covered by Northeastern University OISP.

-Fall 2013 or Spring 2014: $20,490
+Fall 2015 or Spring 2016: $22,660

-Includes: Northeastern University (NU) tuition for 16 NU credits ($20,390), and 24/7 worldwide emergency assistance ($100).
+Includes: Northeastern University (NU) tuition for 16 NU credits ($22,310), and International Security and Emergency Support ($350).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 Students are also responsible for arranging and purchasing their own flights.